Genetic studies of Jews: MtDNA of Sephardi Jews

 Analysis of mitochondrial DNA of the Jewish populations of North Africa (Morocco, Tunisia, Libya) was the subject of further detailed study in 2008 by Doron Behar et al. Their text concludes that Jews from this region do not share the haplogroups of the mitochondrial DNA haplogroups (M1 and U6) that are typical of the North African Berber and Arab populations.
 Behar et al. conclude that it is unlikely that North African Jews have significant Arab, or Berber admixture, "consistent with social restrictions imposed by religious restrictions," or endogamy.
 This study also found genetic similarities between the Ashkenazi and North African Jews of European mitochondrial DNA pools, but differences between both of these of the diaspora and Jews from the Middle East.

-Genetic research by M. Thomas et al. that was based on studying only the hypervariable region 1 {HVS-I) seemed to show that about 26%-27% of Moroccan Jews descend from one female ancestor but when Behar et al. studied their complete mitogenomes they did not find that any one founder of this population had a frequency that high.
+Genetic research by M. Thomas et al. that was based on studying only the hypervariable region 1 (HVS-I) seemed to show that about 26%-27% of Moroccan Jews descend from one female ancestor but when Behar et al. studied their complete mitogenomes they did not find that any one founder of this population had a frequency that high.
 Behar's study found that 43% of Tunisian Jews are descended from four women along their maternal lines.
 According to Behar, 39.8% of the mtDNA of Libyan Jews "could be related to one woman carrying the X2e1a1a lineage".

 The data (mt-DNA) recovered by D. Behar et al. were from a community descended from crypto-Jews located in the village of Belmonte in Portugal.
 Because of the small size of the sample and the circumstances of the community having been isolated for so long, It is not possible to generalize the findings to the entire Iberian Peninsula.

 There was a relatively high presence of Haplogroup T2e in Sephardim who arrived in Turkey and Bulgaria.
-This finding suggests that the subhaplogroup, which resembles the populations who live between Saudi Arabia, Egypt and North Central Italy more than the local Iberians, occurred relatively early in the Sephardic population because if it appeared instead at the end of the community's isolation in Iberia, there would be insufficient time for its spread in the population.
+This finding suggests that the sub-haplogroup, which resembles the populations who live between Saudi Arabia, Egypt and North Central Italy more than the local Iberians, occurred relatively early in the Sephardic population because if it appeared instead at the end of the community's isolation in Iberia, there would be insufficient time for its spread in the population.
 The frequency of T2e matches in Spain and Portugal is drastically lower than in those listed above Jews.
 Similarly, fewer Sephardic signature T2e5 matches were found in Iberia than in Northern Mexico and Southwest United States.

 Behar et al. proposed that the existence of the mtDNA haplogroup HV0 among Jews from Turkey might represent the "genetic signal of an admixture of Iberian Jewry with local Iberian populations".

 Mt-DNA of the Jews of Turkey does not include to a large extent mt-DNA lineages typical of West Asia.